trandobulo/erc20-nest/README.md

 ## Description

-Application for tracking transfer events og TAToken in Goerli testnet
+Application for tracking transfer events of TAToken in Goerli testnet

 ## Installation